grace-bible/Out-of-office-automation/README.md

 ## How to use

 1. Create a new Google Sheet.
-2. Click "Extensions" > "Apps Script".
+2. From the menu, click <kbd>Extensions</kbd> > <kbd>Apps Script</kbd>.
 3. Copy the contents of [Time-off-request-app.gs](Time-off-request-app.gs) and paste it over the boilerplate `Code.gs` in the Apps Script Editor
-4. Re-open the Google Sheet you created and wait for a few seconds for a custom menu called "Approval functions" to appear at the top of the sheet.
+4. Re-open the Google Sheet you created and wait for a few seconds for a custom menu called <kbd>Approval functions</kbd> to appear at the top of the sheet.
-5. Click "Approval functions" > "Form setup", then wait for the dialog to indicate completion of the script.
+5. Click <kbd>Approval functions</kbd> > <kbd>Form setup</kbd>, then wait for the dialog to indicate completion of the script.
-6. Next, use the "Column setup" function to create columns for tracking the status of requests.
+6. Next, use the <kbd>Column setup</kbd> function to create columns for tracking the status of requests.
-7. Click "Tools" > "Manage form" > "Send form" to open the form sharing dialogue to share it with users who need to submit time off requests.
+7. Click <kbd>Tools</kbd> > <kbd>Manage form</kbd> > <kbd>Send form</kbd> to open the form sharing dialogue to share it with users who need to submit time off requests.
 As users submit requests, they will be automatically added to the sheet.

 > [!NOTE]
 > The current version of this script only runs by default when triggered manually by clicking "Approval functions" > "Create calendar events".
 A time-based trigger can be added from the Apps Script Triggers editor by triggering the `create()` function.